 This small ski town is likely to be one of the most beautiful small towns you’ve ever visited.
-It’s located in the heart of some of Colorado’s most incredible natural area, and it boasts amazing views anywhere you look.
-It’s popular for both its skiing and hiking, and it is near beautiful glacial lakes.
+It’s located in the heart of some of Colorado’s most incredible natural areas, and it boasts incredible views anywhere you look.
+It’s famous for both its skiing and hiking and it is near beautiful glacial lakes.
 If you’ve never been to Aspen before, you haven’t done the quintessential Colorado ski experience.

-Known by some as the “Last Great Colorado Ski Town,” this little piece of wintery paradise has made an incredible transformation from coal mining town to tourist destination over the last century.
+Known by some as the “Last Great Colorado Ski Town,” this little piece of wintery paradise has made an incredible transformation from a coal-mining town to a tourist destination over the last century.
 In the winter, of course, it’s the ideal ski place.
 In the summer, the gorgeous peaks draw visitors up green slopes by foot and bike.
-Throughout the year, Crested Butte hosts a number of fun festivals, including a wonderful Independence Day bash!
+Throughout the year, Crested Butte hosts many fun festivals, including a wonderful Independence Day bash!

 This lovely little town is named for natural mineral springs that first drew settlers to its environs.
-Today, it draws visitors with its picturesque little downtown shops and nearby hiking trails.
+Today, it attracts visitors with its picturesque small downtown shops and nearby hiking trails.
 Nearby Pikes Peak is the most iconic sight in the town, and you can’t miss at least a quick hike in the area when you visit.

-"Stunning" is a good word to describe Telluride and its surrounding area.
+"Stunning" is an excellent word to describe Telluride and its surrounding area.
 Incredible mountains, sheer cliffs, tumbling falls, and glacial lakes are just a few of the natural wonders you can access from this town.
 Within the town, the historic district offers plenty to enjoy in the way of dining and shopping.

 Although Ouray offers the typical Colorado skiing and hiking activities, it also draws tourism for some unique aspects of its geography.
 The town features ice climbing in the winter and hot springs in the summer.
 The town is beautiful, with the majority of the town retaining its classic Victorian architecture.